joetifa2003/mm-go/README.md

     value int
 }

-ptr := Alloc[Node]() // allocates a single Node struct and returns a ptr to it defer Free(ptr)     // frees the struct (defer recommended to prevent leaks)
+ptr := mm.Alloc[Node]() // allocates a single Node struct and returns a ptr to it defer mm.Free(ptr)     // frees the struct (defer recommended to prevent leaks)
 ```

 ## AllocMany/FreeMany